Cotalker/documentation/docs/products/workflows/purchase_orders/overview.md

 - **Invoice**: An official document given by the supplier to the client with details and price of purchased goods or services.

 :::info Contact us
-Visit the [customization page](/docs/products/setup/customization) or contact a [Cotalker Sales Representative](/docs/support/commercial) for more information on how to customize surveys for your company's needs.
+Visit the [customization page](/docs/products/setup/customization) or contact a [Cotalker Sales Representative](/docs/support/commercial) for more information on how to customize workflows and surveys for your company's needs.
 :::